"Outgoing Integration" node

 1. In the Webhook name field, enter the value that will be displayed in the name parameter of the event which will be generated when a request from this node will be executed.

-2. Optional, recommended: In the Webhook event name field, choose an action name for the event that will be generated when Synerise receives a response from your selected endpoint.
+2. Optional, recommended: In the Event name field, choose an action name for the event that will be generated when Synerise receives a response from your selected endpoint.
 We recommend using a meaningful name instead of the default one.

 • from the dropdown list, you can select the name of the event (event action) that will be generated when a request from this node will be executed.